 - Then click the corresponding button to apply the check selection.

-- Bulk Wire – this is the bulk box that can be used to increase bulk items using the Bulk Qty modifier.
+- Update Bulk Wire – this is the bulk box that you can use to increase bulk items using the Bulk Qty modifier.

-- Hide Manufacturer – a check causes the Manufacturer to be hidden on printed proposals.
+- Update Hide Manufacturer – a check causes the Manufacturer to be hidden on printed proposals.

-- Hide Picture – check to hide the thumbnail image on the printed proposal.
+- Update Hide Picture – check to hide the thumbnail image on the printed proposal.